Sénat conservateur

 The Sénat conservateur (/fr/, "Conservative Senate") was an advisory body established in France during the Consulate following the French Revolution.
 It was established in 1799 under the Constitution of the Year VIII following the Napoleon Bonaparte-led Coup of 18 Brumaire.
 It lasted until 1814 when Napoleon Bonaparte was overthrown and the Bourbon monarchy was restored.
-The Sénat was a key element in Napoleon's regime.

-With the Tribunat and the Corps législatif, the Sénat formed one of the three legislative assemblies of the consulate.

-The constitutions of Year X (1802) and Year XII (18 May 1804; instituting the First French Empire under Napoleon) reinforced the importance of the Sénat conservateur.
+With the Tribunat and the Corps législatif, the Sénat formed one of the three major assemblies of the Consulate.
+Although it did not exercise ordinary legislative powers, the constitutions of Year X (1802) and Year XII (1804) reinforced its constitutional authority, notably through the use of sénatus-consultes.

 History

 Conserving the constitution

-Napoleon receives the delegates of the Sénat conservateur at the Stadtschloss, Berlin, 19 November 1806 (painting by René Théodore Berthon, 1808).
+Napoleon receives the delegates of the Sénat conservateur at the Stadtschloss, Berlin, 19 November 1806 (Napoleon Receiving the Senate Deputies in Berlin by René Théodore Berthon, 1808).

 Relation between different offices and assemblies under the Constitution of the Year VIII.

 Set up under the direct influence of the regime's new master, First Consul Napoleon Bonaparte, the Constitution of 22 frimaire year VIII (13 December 1799) was the first to recreate a senate.
 Napoleon was to make this "Sénat conservateur", charged with watching over the survival of the Constitution, a key element in his regime.

 The Sénat conservateur met in the Luxembourg Palace.

 This first senate had to be made up of only 60 inamovible (immoveable, i.e. permanent) members, aged at least 40, to which had to be added two supplementary members every year for ten years, ending up with 20 supplementary members.
 There was no longer any question of elections (even indirect ones) to form this assembly.
 The Constitution provided for Sieyès and Roger Ducos, the outgoing second and third consuls, to become ex officio members of the Senate.
 In consultation with Cambacérès and Lebrun (the new second and third consuls directly designated by the Constitution), it also granted the outgoing consuls the privilege of choosing the majority of the Senate (i.e. 29 other senators).
 This majority then picked the rest of the members.
 The Senate thus recruited itself and subsequently replaced deceased members by choosing from among three candidates presented to it by the First Consul, the Tribunat and the Corps législatif.

 The Napoleonic senate set itself up at the Luxembourg Palace, based in a semicircle of seats added to the central part of the building by the Palace's architect Chalgrin – in the words of the Constitution, "The sittings [of the Senate] are not [to be] public".
 The first Sénat conservateur included former members of the revolutionary assemblies (François de Neufchâteau, Garat, Lanjuinais), as well as scholars (Monge, Lagrange, Lacépède, Berthollet), philosophers (Cabanis), and even the explorer Bougainville and the painter Vien, member of the Institut.